-- Sovereign: India is internally and externally sovereign – externally free from the control of any foreign power and internally, it has a free government which is directly elected by the people and makes laws that govern the people.
+- Sovereign: India is internally and externally sovereign – externally free from the control of any foreign power and internally, it has a free government that is directly elected by the people and makes laws that govern the people.
 No external power can dictate the government of India.

-- Socialist: “Socialism” as an economic philosophy where means of production and distribution are owned by the State.
+- Socialist: “Socialism” is an economic philosophy where means of production and distribution are owned by the State.
 India adopted Mixed Economy, where apart from the state, there will be private production too.
 Socialism as a social philosophy stresses more on societal equality.

 - Secular: Features of secularism as envisaged in the Preamble is to mean that the state will have no religion of its own and all persons will be equally entitled to the freedom of conscience and the right freely to profess, practice and propagate the religion of their choice.
 (S R Bommai and Others v Union of India, AIR 1994 SC 1918)